illusion12321/orchestrate-php/README.md

 ## Models

-There is one major decision of our library, KeyValue and Event's values are stored in the object itself.
+There's one major decision on our library: **KeyValue and Event's values are stored in the object itself**.
 So when you get a property with $item->myProp you are accessing it directly.

 That won't differ much from an Array memory-wise, because we are storing data as dynamic vars.
 But by extending a KeyValue class and defining our public properties you can actually reduce the memory allocation.